2026 Concerts

 Jacqueline Rodenbeck, violin

 Our soloist for this concert is Jacqueline Rodenbeck, a Tucson native and winner of the most recent Sphinx Concerto Competition.
-Jackie will perform one of the all-time favorite solo works in the repertoire, Felix Mendelssohn’s violin concerto.
+Jackie will perform one of the all-time favorite solo works in the repertoire, Felix Mendelssohn’s violin concerto in E minor.
 This concerto gets off to a fiery start, so appropriately enough, we’ll lead into it with Gluck’s “Dance of the Furies” from his opera Orpheus and Eurydice

 We have Felix Mendelssohn to thank not only for his great compositions, but also for his work championing the music of J. S. Bach, whose work was all but forgotten by the beginning of the 19th century.
 Certain musicians kept the flame alive though, including Bach’s most ingenious son, Carl Philip Emmanuel.